 High School Vocal Day

-“Learn more about vocal technique, performance/audition technique, and careers in music”
+“Learn more about vocal technique, performance/audition technique, and careers in music and vocal health”

 Charles Norris, Professor and Coordinator of Music Education, holds masters and doctoral degrees from the University of Illinois at Urbana-Champaign.
 His undergraduate work was completed at Indiana State University in Terre Haute.
 A thirteen-year veteran of K-12 music teaching, he brings practical experience into a variety of elementary and secondary methods courses at Grand Valley State University.
 Dr. Norris also teaches aural perception and sight singing, conducts GVSU Varsity Men and directs graduate research.
 His academic interests include aural perception, music education assessment and the vocal development of children and adolescents.
 Dr. Norris’ research and scholarly articles are published in the Bulletin of the Council for Research in Music Education, Journal of Research in Music Education, Music Educators Journal and the Michigan Music Educator.
 Dr. Norris has not only presented clinics and sessions at numerous state, regional and national conferences but also appeared with GVSU Varsity Men at regional and national conferences of MENC and Intercollegiate Men’s Choruses.
 He currently holds memberships in MENC: The National Association of Music Education, Michigan Music Educators and the Michigan School Vocal Music Association.
 Dr. Norris is the immediate Past-President of the Michigan Music Educators Association and currently serves on the editorial board of Update: Applications of Research in Music Education and the executive board of the Michigan Music Conference.
 In addition to the aforementioned professional activities, Dr. Norris enjoys working with area high school singers and serving as the music director at First Presbyterian Church of Holland, Michigan.

-Ellen Pool, Director of Choral Activities at GVSU, studied with Maynard Klein at the University of Michigan where she received M. M. and B. M. degrees in choral music education.
+Ellen Pool, Associate Professor, Director of University Arts Chorale, and Cantate Chamber Ensemble, studied with Maynard Klein at the University of Michigan where she received M. M. and B. M. degrees in choral music education.
 She had additional advanced choral conducting study with Donald Neuen at Eastman School of Music.
 In addition to conducting University Arts Chorale, the Select Women’s Ensemble and Cantate Chamber Ensemble and coordinating the choral program, Professor Pool teaches undergraduate and graduate choral conducting classes.
 Pool was selected as SSAA State Honors Choir conductor in 2005 for the Michigan School Vocal Music Association.
 Active as an adjudicator and clinician, Professor Pool is a member of the American Choral Directors Association serving on the State Board and is a member of the Michigan School Vocal Music Association.

 Further studies as a protégé of Wesley Balk at the Minnesota Opera; Vocal coaching with Mark Markham, Arlene Shrut, Giulio Favario; Alexander Technique study with William and Barbara Conable and Dale Beaver; voice studies with Andrew Field and Audrey Langford in London, England; acting with Martha Schlamme, Alvin Epstein, and famed film actress Jean Arthur.
 BM, North Carolina School of the Arts, BA, Michigan State University.